evert/evert.github.com/_posts/2018/2018-08-03-firefox-rss.md

 > Our mission is to ensure the Internet is a global public resource, open and
 > accessible to all.
 An Internet that truly puts people first, where
 > individuals can shape their own experience and are empowered, safe and
 > independent.

-I don't necessarily want Mozilla to save Live Bookmarks from Firefox, but I sure do want them to be a catalyst for taking control back from corporate controls back to the individual.
+I don't necessarily want Mozilla to save Live Bookmarks from Firefox, but I sure do want them to be a catalyst for taking control back from corporate control back to the individual.

-Mozilla is in a unique position to give this type of technology and edge.
+Mozilla is in a unique position to give this type of technology an edge.
-Removing RSS/Atom support while not providing a better replacement goes against the mission that Mozilla set out to do.
+Removing RSS/Atom support while not providing a better replacement to me goes against the mission that Mozilla set out to accomplish.

 [1]: https://www.ghacks.net/2018/07/25/mozilla-plans-to-remove-rss-feed-reader-and-live-bookmarks-support-from-firefox/
 [2]: https://www.mozilla.org/en-CA/mission/